-It is worth noting that prior to Pong there were few, if any video arcades.
+It is worth noting that before Pong there were few - if any - video arcades.
 However, there were pinball arcades, which housed multiple pinball machines.
 Pinball machines were also common in most bars.

 Pong (the arcade version) was released in 1972 - several years earlier than the home version.
 The prototype cabinet was set up in a local bar, Andy Capp's Tavern.
 This was chosen due to the close working relationship between Atari and the tavern - Atari having provided the tavern with pinball machines in the past.

 The prototype became very popular, and as word spread, people would come to the tavern specifically to play Pong.
 Allegedly, it became so successful that the unit needed repairing after the coin mechanism overflowed with quarters.